gatepath/gatepath-threat-model/THREAT_MODEL.md

 ## 10. Summary

 Gatepath provides:

 - encrypted transport via WireGuard
 - explicit, opt-in Tor usage via SOCKS
 - Tor-only paths that fail closed without clearnet fallback

 Users remain responsible for application-level behavior and their personal threat model.

+This infrastructure reduces certain classes of accidental network exposure, but does not eliminate the need for informed user behavior.